managedcoder/PVAAudioCodesCC/README.md

 VoiceAI Connect Cloud portal and the PVA portal
 .
 5.1) **Publish PVA Contact Center Assistant**
-Make sure you publish the assistant in the PVA portal if you had done that as a part of the previous import step
+Make sure your PVA assistant has been published in the PVA portal if you haven't done that already as part of the previous import step.
 .
 5.2 **Create Telephony Bot Definition**
 Follow the instructions [here](https://techdocs.audiocodes.com/voice-ai-connect/#VAIG_Cloud/ms_power_va.htm?TocPath=VoiceAI%2520Connect%2520Cloud%257CCreating%2520your%2520bot%2520using%2520Bot%2520Integration%2520wizard%257C_____1)